Can You Squeeze In A Little More?

 - The Bread of Life — A Sermon for World Communion Sunday (pastorbobcornwall.blogspot.com)

-Posted on November 18, 2011, in Thoughts from the Porch and tagged Always room for one more, Christian reflection, Corinthians, Devotional, encouragement, Family, Family Memories, fellowship, Gathering together, God, Holy Spirit, Home, inpsiration, Jesus, Second Epistle to the Corinthians, Sunday.
+Posted on November 18, 2011, in Christmas Thoughts and tagged Always room for one more, Christian reflection, Corinthians, Devotional, encouragement, Family, Family Memories, fellowship, Gathering together, God, Holy Spirit, Home, inpsiration, Jesus, Second Epistle to the Corinthians, Sunday.
 Bookmark the permalink.
 Comments Off.